bchainhub/foundry-book/src/tutorials/solidity-scripting.md

 source .env

 # To deploy and verify our contract
-spark script script/NFT.s.sol:MyScript --rpc-url $SEPOLIA_RPC_URL --broadprobe --verify -vvvv
+spark script script/NFT.s.sol:MyScript --rpc-url $SEPOLIA_RPC_URL --broadcast --verify -vvvv
 ```

-Spark is going to run our script and broadprobe the transactions for us - this can take a little while, since Spark will also wait for the transaction receipts.
+Spark is going to run our script and broadcast the transactions for us - this can take a little while, since Spark will also wait for the transaction receipts.
 You should see something like this after a minute or so:

 ![contract verified](../images/solidity-scripting/contract-verified.png)